merenlab/merenlab.org/software/anvio/help/programs/anvi-gen-genomes-storage/index.md

   display: true
 ---

-Create a genome storage from internal or external genomes for a pan genome analysis.
+Create a genome storage from internal and/or external genomes for a pangenome analysis.

 {% include _toc.html %}